yunkunrao/tendermint.com/content/security.md

 * If we receive duplicate bug reports, we will award a bounty to the first person who reported the issue.
 * Any bugs that are found in services that we use (i.e. Mailchimp, Meetup, RiotChat) are ineligible for rewards, and should be disclosed directly to those services.

-To learn more about the scope of our bug bounty program or to report a bug, please visit [HackerOne].
+To learn more about the scope of our bug bounty program or to report a bug, please visit HackerOne.

 ## Contact Us

-If you find a security issue, you can contact our team directly at [security@tendermint.com](mailto:security@tendermint.com), or report it to our bug bounty program on [HackerOne].
+If you find a security issue, you can contact our team directly at [security@tendermint.com](mailto:security@tendermint.com), or report it to our bug bounty program on HackerOne.
 To report a security vulnerability through an encrypted channel, please email us so that so that a member of our team can verify and exchange public keys with you.